VeerOneGPT/galileo-glass-ui/docs/animations/orchestration.md

-# Animation Orchestration: `useAnimationSequence`
+# Animation Orchestration: `useSequence`

-This document details the `useAnimationSequence` hook, a powerful tool within the Galileo Glass UI library for creating and managing coordinated sequences of animations.
+This document details the `useSequence` hook, a powerful tool within the Galileo Glass UI library for creating and managing coordinated sequences of animations.
 It allows for precise control over timing, dependencies, and staggering, enabling complex and expressive animation choreography.

 ## Table of Contents